 This model bore no resemblance to the Nikon F, save for the same lens mount, which was the only change Nikon made to the Mamiya model.
 If at all, it resembles the Mamiya Prismat of 1960.
 With this mount, most Nikon lenses could be used here, save for the very wide and extreme tele lenses.

-A revolutionary shutter, the Copal Square: borrowed from the elusive Konica F. A metal, vertical focal plane shutter that was developed together with Konica, with its name spread on the blade in gold letters.
+A revolutionary shutter, the Copal Square, was borrowed from the elusive Konica F. A metal, a vertical focal plane shutter that was developed together with the brains at Konica, with its name spread on the blade in gold letters.

 After all that, the main attraction was the price, about 1/3 less than the top-end Nikon F. Regrettably, with the gaggle of other Japanese camera makers offering similar cameras, this model did not last long and was called off after three short years.
-It got a new life lease, although as short, under Seras SL II and Ricoh’s early Singlex.
+It got a fresh lease of life, although as short, under Sears SL II and Ricoh’s early Singlex.